-6. Student Grievance Committee Operating Procedures
+6. Student Grievance Committee Operating Procedures (Revised 5-4-05; click to see old version)

-A student academic grievance is appropriate in cases in which the student claims unfair, prejudicial, or capricious evaluation or treatment of an academic nature.
-A grievance is not appropriate on actions which would impair the exercise of academic freedom.
-A student non-academic grievance is appropriate in cases involving access to and participation in course offerings; sexual harassment, racial discrimination, or any other act by a University faculty member that is derogatory or discriminatory in nature.
-No student may pursue the formal part of the following grievance procedure before exhausting all informal procedures.
-What follows does not preclude a faculty member's appeal to the Faculty Grievance Committee.
+A student grievance is either academic or non-academic in nature.
+A student academic grievance refers to a case in which the student claims unfair, prejudicial, or capricious evaluation or treatment of an academic nature by a University faculty member; an academic grievance shall not be filed against actions which would impair the exercise by a University faculty member of his/her academic freedom.
+A student non-academic grievance refers to a case when a student claims practices which deny or restrict his/her access to or participation in course offerings; sexual harassment, racial discrimination, or any other act by a University faculty member that is derogatory or discriminatory in nature.

+A student grievance begins with informal procedures and may continue with subsequent formal procedures.
+A student may not pursue the formal procedures of a grievance before first exhausting all informal procedures.